d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 ## Video recording

-The one idea I'm least tempted by is recording meetings (6).
+The one idea I'm least tempted by is recording meetings (6):

-I suppose the reasons are that it changes the tone of a meeting (but perhaps in a good way), gives those not there the burden of having to listen or watch it.
+- they can change the tone of a meeting (although that can be in a good way, and might not be na issue with practice);
+- gives those not there the burden of having to listen or watch it.
 A good short summary would seem like a more beneficial.
-But I can see they would be useful sometimes.

 Recordings are very useful for explaining across timezones.
 Plenty of times I've used screen recordings or annotated photos